olets/zsh-abbr-v5-docs/docs/commands.md

 hello world
 ```

 Note that zsh-abbr does not lint the imported abbreviations.
 An effort is made to correctly wrap the expansion in single or double quotes, but it is possible that importing will add an abbreviation with a quotation mark problem in the expansion.
-It is up to the user to double check the result before taking further actions.
+It is up to the user to double-check the result before taking further actions.

 Use `--dry-run` to see what would result, without making any actual changes.